-Thermostats vary in the features they offer, and there are also differences when it comes to wiring one to control your home's heating and cooling system.
-If you check the Honeywell thermostat ct31a1003 wiring diagram, you'll see that it requires only two wires.
-This is because it's a very basic thermostat designed only to control a heating system.
+Thermostats vary in the features they offer.
+There are also differences when it comes to wiring one to control the heating and cooling system in your home.
+If you check the Honeywell thermostat ct31a1003 wiring diagram, you'll see that it requires only two wires because it's a very basic thermostat designed only to control a heating system.
 If you have a system that both heats and cools your house, you need a more complex thermostat with more wire terminals, and if your system incorporates a heat pump, you need even more wire terminals.

 You can use a multifunction thermostat to control a simple system, but not the other way around.
-It helps to have a basic understanding of your home's heating and cooling system before you buy a thermostat to control it.
+It helps to have a basic understanding of your home's heating and cooling system as well as how thermostats work before you buy a thermostat to control it.
 If your HVAC knowledge is limited, you can also simply count the wires connected to your old thermostat.
 Your new Honeywell thermostat should be able to accommodate the same number of wires.

 Honeywell thermostats follow the industry standard for terminal identification.
 Each terminal is marked with a letter that usually corresponds to the color of the wire that should be used to connect it.
 Here's a list of the basic terminal letters and their functions: